Neskol/MaichartConverter/README.md

   compensate 0s at the front to 6 digits
 - image folder should be structured in image/Texture2D/ and the files should start with UI_Jacket_xxxxxx.jpg which xxxxxx matches the music id specified in music.xml in each a000 folder, and compensate 0s at the front to 6 digits
-- All of the rules specified above is in convenience for you to directly use after you obtain data from considerable ways
+- All the rules specified above is in convenience for you to directly use after you obtain data from considerable ways
 - The difficulty parameter is listed 0-4 as Basic to Re:Master.
-In MaiLib I specified rules for Easy and Utage but it takes times for me to figure it out, or you could implement on you own referring MaiLib code
+In MaiLib I specified rules for Easy and Utage, but it takes times for me to figure it out, or you could implement on you own referring MaiLib code
-- All of the path should end with path separator like "/" or "\".
+- All the path should end with path separator like "/" or "\".
 You cannot include quote signs in the path.
 - If you have difficulty using the commands, please refer VSCode launch.json where I included several examples
 - The whole program was planned to convert from ma2 to simai initially and all other features were developed after that, so there is a HUGE amount of compromises in code design which made it hard to read (but works so far).
-It would be most kind of you if you would like to help me fixing that
+It would be most kind of you if you would like to help me to fix that

 ### Disclaimer